 I Saw 2 UFOs: Sighting #1:

-Whatever brought me to the window is forgotten — maybe just the view — but when I looked down toward the river, roughly around the 70th Street level in Manhattan, a red cylindrical object slowly rose from the water’s surface.
+Whatever brought me to the window is forgotten — maybe just the view — but when I looked down toward the river, roughly around the 70th Street level in Manhattan, a red cylindrical object rose from the water’s surface.
 This was well after dark.

 It’s flight was slow enough that I had time to call my wife over from the kitchen to watch the UFO with me until it disappeared, growing smaller and smaller, going mostly straight up, slightly north, into the heavens.